Skip to content

 EMDR (Eye Movement Desensitization and Reprocessing)

-EMDR uses guided eye movements to help reprocess traumatic memories so they become less emotionally charged.
+EMDR uses guided eye movements to help the brain reprocess traumatic memories so they become less distressing.

 Internal Family Systems (IFS) and Schema Therapy

-• Antidepressants (SSRIs like sertraline or paroxetine) – first-line treatment for PTSD
+• SSRIs (e.g., sertraline, paroxetine) – First-line treatment for PTSD

-• Prazosin – especially helpful for trauma-related nightmares
+• Prazosin – Often used to reduce trauma-related nightmares

-• Atypical antipsychotics or mood stabilizers – used for more severe or resistant cases
+• Atypical antipsychotics or mood stabilizers – For more complex or severe cases

-Medication can be a bridge—not a crutch—toward healing.
+Medication can serve as a bridge—not a crutch—on the journey to healing.

 Take the First Step Toward Healing